Total fire bans and park fire bans

 What is a total fire ban?

-During periods of extreme fire weather, the Commissioner of the Rural Fire Service may declare a Total Fire Ban for particular NSW Fire Areas or state-wide.
+During periods of fire weather, the Commissioner of the Rural Fire Service may declare a Total Fire Ban for particular NSW Fire Areas or state-wide.

 During a total fire ban (minimum 24 hour period):

 all campfire and solid fuel (wood, heat beads, charcoal, briquettes, hexamite) barbecues and stoves are prohibited

 all visitor-owned gas and electric barbecues and cookers of any sort are prohibited

 gas/electric barbecues installed by NPWS are permitted.